The ZOZO Championship

 In 2020 due to the covid 19 pandemic the event was moved for one year only to the US, more specifically Sherwood CC in California, however last year we returned to Japan for the second playing at the home venue.

 The event is a limited field event with no cut.
-The field in principle is made up of the top 60 available players from the previous seasons Fedex Cup along with qualifiers from the Japanese Tour and sponsors exemptions.
+The field in principle is made up of the top 60 available players from the previous seasons Fedex Cup, the top seven players in the current Japan Golf Tour’s money list through the Bridgestone Open, the top three players finishing in the Bridgestone Open and eight sponsors exemptions.

-The field on display this week is a reasonably strong one with home favourite Hideki Matsuyama the star draw.
-Hideki is not the favourite in the betting though, this honour goes to Xander Schauffele who is at single figure odds, with Sungjae In, Collin Morikawa, Tom Kim and Matsuyama all then available around the 14/1 mark.
+Home favourite Hideki Matsuyama is the star draw, however Hideki is not the favourite in the betting though, this honour goes to Xander Schauffele who is at single figure odds, with Collin Morikawa, Rickie Fowler, and Matsuyama all then available around the 14-16/1 mark.

 The host course Accordia Golf Narashino CC a par 70 measuring just under 7041yds.

 Importantly though unlike most par 70 courses the course includes five par 3’s and three par 5s in its setup instead of the customary two par 5s and four par 3s.

 The course sits 26 miles east of Tokyo’s glistening downtown Ginza district, just over halfway to Narita International Airport.

 There are two courses at Narashino CC, the King and the Queen course, and this weeks 18 holes will be made up of a composite of the two.